RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-Next we will set the IP address of the domain controller to static, as a dynamic IP will not be convenient for the client's virtual machines DNS server, as we would want the client's VM to look at the domain controller as the DNS server itself.
-To do this, click on the DC-1 Virtual machine (Search Virtual Machines in the Azure search box then click on DC-1) -> Click on Network Settings -> Click on DC-1's NIC (Network Interface Card) -> IP Configuration -> change the IP allocation from "dynamic" to "static".
+Next, we will set the IP address of the domain controller to static, as a dynamic IP will not be convenient for the client's virtual machines' DNS server, as we would want the client's VM to look at the domain controller as the DNS server itself.
+To do this, click on the DC-1 Virtual machine (Search Virtual Machines in the Azure search box, then click on DC-1) -> Click on Network Settings -> Click on DC-1's NIC (Network Interface Card) -> IP Configuration -> change the IP allocation from "dynamic" to "static".
 </p>
 <br />